gtranchedone/VaporGenerators/README.md

 # In a Terminal window
 cd /path/to/your/project
-vapor run generate [generator-type] [arguments] vapor build    # or vapor xcode -y # if you use Xcode or AppCode
+vapor run generate [generator-type] [arguments] vapor build  # or vapor xcode  # if you use Xcode or AppCode
 ```

 See the list of generator types below for details of what generators are available and what arguments they accept.